Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 This way the magnitude of the score will also be proportional to the number of reviews given, (e.g. a 5 star rating with more reviews than another 5 star rating will have a higher magnitude).

+There wasn't enought time to construct a confusion matrix for the MNLogit Regression classification model.

 (what would you do if you had more time?)